 Integration teams with representatives from both institutions are working closely together to ensure a smooth transition.

-What will the College be called when the merger becomes official?
+What is the name of the College now that the merger is official?

 It will be called Bloomfield College of Montclair State University.
 This name was chosen to preserve Bloomfield’s mission and legacy.

 Yes.
-Students enrolled at Bloomfield College at the time of the merger will be able to continue their education without interruption and at lower tuition and fees.
+Students enrolled at Bloomfield College at the time of the merger will become Montclair State students.
+They will be able to continue their education without interruption and at lower tuition and fees.

 What is the vision for Bloomfield College of Montclair State University?

 Students enrolled at Bloomfield College of Montclair State University will benefit from a distinctive educational environment offering a supportive, small college experience enhanced by the resources of a comprehensive public research university.
 They will also pay lower tuition and fees.